PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 Kafka manages our data flows.
 It helps us batch, split, and manage parallel work for our apps.
 For example, Kafka helps us batch and retry events when apps call `processEvent`.
 We use a Kafka topic (which holds messages and events in a logical order) to continue the flow of data.

 Another service we use is Redis to cache data and back the queue for apps.
-There are many parts of the app that are reusable and don’t need to be rebuilt each time we run the app.
+Many parts of the app are reusable and don’t need to be rebuilt each time we run the app.
 There is data we only need to keep around temporarily.
 Using Redis to cache data like this dramatically improved app performance and lowered the number of app servers we needed to run.

 We also use a couple of Redis patterns.
 First, we use [Redlock](https://redis.io/docs/manual/patterns/distributed-locks/) for the scheduler and job queue consumer.
 Redlock ensures these processes are only run on one machine because we only want them to run once.
 If they ran more than once, we’d have duplication and issues.
 For example, we only need one scheduler to do the basic work of saying what to do at what time.
 Second, we use [Pub/Sub](https://redis.io/docs/manual/pubsub/) to check for updates to the apps.